 Phase 1: [Completed]

-For the current year's workplan contact the Wisconsin Childhood Lead
+For these plans or the current year's workplan contact the Wisconsin Childhood Lead

 Poisoning Prevention Program (WCLPPP) at 608-266-5817.

 Phase 2: [On-going]

 actively ongoing.
 Subcommittees were formed to complete the activities

 set forth in the workplan.
 An advisory group, the Implementation and Oversight Committee